danielfcollier/danielfcollier/README.md

 # Senior Systems Engineer | Cloud & Energy Specialist (M.Sc.)

-> "Applying Control Theory to the Cloud, and Cloud Architecture to the Grid."
+> "Bridging Power Processing Systems, Control & Cloud Architecture to the Grid."

 I am a **Senior Systems Engineer** specializing in the intersection of **Energy Systems**, **Reliability Engineering**, and **Cloud Native Architecture**.

 My background is unique: I hold an **M.Sc. in Electrical Engineering** and have spent the last years building **self-healing cloud systems**.
 I leverage the **"Physics of Software"** - applying Control Theory concepts (feedback loops, state machines, convergence) to manage hyperscale infrastructure.
 I am now focused on applying these distributed system patterns to physical challenges in **EV Charging**, **Smart Grids**, and **Virtual Power Plants**.

 ## ⚡ The Intersection: Grid + Cloud

-I approach software engineering with a Systems Modeling mindset.

 - **Cloud Orchestration**: I build self-healing systems (Python) that behave like closed-loop control systems - monitoring state and converging to desired setpoints.
 - **Reliability**: I apply "Software-in-the-Loop" (SIL) and formal verification methods to infrastructure automation.